Integrations/Browser Use

 Click approval

 Route clicks on submit, purchase, delete, and confirm buttons to human approval.
 The browser pauses until a human reviews and approves the action.
-Payment buttons never fire without explicit human consent.
+Payment buttons require explicit human consent before execution.

 4

-Every browser action is logged with the URL, selector, input value, and policy decision.
-When something goes wrong, you have a complete record of what the agent did and why each action was allowed or blocked.
+Each governed browser action is recorded with the URL, selector, input value, and policy decision.
+When something goes wrong, you have a decision record of what the agent did and why each action was allowed or blocked.

 Frequently asked questions

-How does Veto prevent credential theft by browser agents?
+How does Veto limit credential theft risk from browser agents?

-Veto intercepts the input_text action before it reaches the browser.
-Policies block any form fill on selectors matching password, credit card, SSN, or API key patterns.
-The agent receives a denial response and cannot bypass this protection.
-Even if a malicious page uses a non-standard selector name, you can add custom patterns to your policy.
+Veto intercepts governed input_text actions before they reach the browser.
+Policies can block form fills on selectors matching password, credit card, SSN, or API key patterns.
+The agent receives a denial response while the governed call stays denied.
+If a malicious page uses a non-standard selector name, you can add custom patterns to your policy.

 Can an agent still click a purchase button accidentally?

-Not with Veto.
 Define a require_approval policy for click actions on selectors matching purchase, checkout, pay, or confirm patterns.
 The browser agent pauses and routes the action to a human for approval.
-The click only executes after explicit human consent via the Veto dashboard, Slack, or API.
+On the governed path, the click executes only after explicit human consent through the configured approval path or API.

 How do I restrict which websites my agent can visit?

-Create a URL allowlist policy that only permits navigation to approved domains.
-Use glob patterns like https://*.company.com/* to allow your properties while blocking everything else.
-Admin paths, internal tools, and unknown domains are denied by default.
+Create a URL allowlist policy that permits navigation to approved domains.
+Use glob patterns like https://*.approved.example/* to allow your properties while denying unapproved destinations on the governed path.
+Admin paths, internal tools, and unknown domains can be denied by default.

 Does Veto protect against prompt injection via web pages?

-Veto doesn't prevent prompt injection itself (that's an LLM-level concern), but it limits the damage.
-Even if a malicious page injects instructions that trick the agent into performing harmful actions, Veto's policies still enforce URL restrictions, credential protection, and click approvals.
-The agent cannot execute actions that violate your policies regardless of what the LLM decides.
+Veto does not prevent prompt injection itself (that is an LLM-level concern), but it limits the damage.
+If a malicious page injects instructions that steer the agent toward harmful actions, Veto's policies still evaluate URL restrictions, credential protection, and click approvals on the governed path.
+Governed calls that violate your policies are denied regardless of what the LLM decides.

 Related integrations